-A government initiative, the port oasis encourages arriving passengers to discover a variety of the country’s natural resources, and reminds us of Colombia’s desire for a sustainable environment, while at the same time protecting certain animal species.
-The port oasis initiative won the Organization of American States’ (OAS) First America’s Maritime Award in the category of Sustainable Tourist Destination Port.
+A government initiative, the Cartagena port oasis encourages arriving passengers to discover a variety of the country’s natural resources.
+It reminds us of Colombia’s desire for a sustainable environment, while at the same time protecting certain animal species.
+Not “wild” animals per se, yet many appear to be free to come and go.

-See the Cartagena Port Animals in Action:
+See the Cartagena port oasis animals in action

 Check out this video from the Grupo Puerto de Cartagena (the Cartagena Port Group) to see a few more of the animals:

-Tips for Visiting the Cartagena Cruise Port:
+Tips for leaving the Cartagena port

 Cartagena is one of my all-time favourite cruise ports.
 There is plenty to do in this town outside of the port.
 In fact, we hired a driver for the day at the port and toured the city before exploring the port.
 If you’re going to do the same, here are a few quick tips:

 - For the complete do it yourself option, you can take a taxi cab to the Cartagena old city.
 It should cost about $20 USD.